Cumulocity-IoT/oee-block/docs/userguide/003advanced.md

 Besides using **Cron Timer** the information to start and end shifts can also come as measurements or events or from other data sources using custom blocks.

 ## Production Plans
 Production plans define what is being produced in what quantity at what time.
-Currently, the OEE App does not support production plans directly as the ideal cycle amount is configured as a parameter.
+Currently, the OEE Block does not support production plans directly as the ideal cycle amount is configured as a parameter.
 A workaround is to have multiple models or to use a template parameter for the ideal cycle amount and have multiple instances of the model and to control when each model is calculating OEE using similar mechanisms like the ones employed for shift plans above.
 This will only work if production plans are more or less stable.